 The grassy Main Launch Day Use Area is near the band shell, equestrian trails, and the Main Boat Launch.

 Swimming Pool: The pool and sprayground sit on a bluff overlooking Lake Marburg.
-The pool has a ramp for people with disabilities.
+The pool has a ramp and electric chair lift for people with disabilities.
 The summer hours are 11:00 AM to 7:00 PM.
 Early and late in the season the pool may only be open on weekends.
 Admission is charged.
-Swimmers arriving after 4 p.m. receive a discount.
+Swimmers arriving after 4:00 PM. receive a discount.
 Season passes are available at the park office.
 The pool is very popular and reaches capacity on holidays and many weekends.
 Mid-week swimming is often less crowded.